suvarnashukla1/Drinks/README.md

 - 🧋 **Categories of Drinks** – Browse through juices, smoothies, mocktails, and more.
 - 📸 **High-Quality Imagery** – Mouth-watering visuals to tempt every taste bud.
 - 🧠 **Interactive UX** – Smooth scroll, animated transitions, and responsive design.
-- 📱 **Mobile-First** – Fully responsive and optimized for all screen sizes.

 ## 🚀 Tech Stack